brviden/Spotify-Chart-Analysis/README.md

 - **Newer songs** tended to chart higher than older songs.

 ## Summary
-This project shows that the South Korean Spotify charts are strongly influenced by artists with loyal fanbases (especially top soloists) and that songs typically peak shortly after release.
-The analysis also highlights how release strategy (single vs. album track) affects chart performance.
+This small, simple project shows that the South Korean Spotify charts are influenced by artists with loyal fanbases, leading songs to  typically peak shortly after release.
+The analysis also highlights how the release strategy (single vs. album track) affects chart performance.